The Annual Medicare Enrollment Period is from October 15 to December 7

 Be empowered by knowing when you’re eligible to enroll in a Medicare plan.

-To enroll in BSW SeniorCare Advantage, there are a few things you should know:
+To enroll in a Medicare Advantage Plan, there are a few things you should know:

-- Medicare is for people 65 or older, certain people with disabilities, or those with End-Stage Renal Disease.
+- Medicare is for people 65 or older, or certain people with disabilities.

 - You may only enroll in Medicare at certain times: near your 65th birthday (see below), during the Annual Enrollment Period (AEP), or during the Open Enrollment Period.